mjbrownie/vim-htmldjango_omnicomplete/README.md

-Vim htmldjango autocomplete
+#Vim htmldjango autocomplete

 An omnicomplete tailored to django templates "tags/variables/filters/templates"

 Repo: git://github.com/mjbrownie/vim-htmldjango_omnicomplete.git

-Screenshots:
+##Screenshots:

 ![](https://raw.githubusercontent.com/mjbrownie/media/master/django_completeme.gif)
 ( Note the screenshot is from the youcompleteme rewrite found here https://github.com/mjbrownie/django_completeme).
 This plugin is standalone and functionally identical except for the fuzzy ycm completion options.
+See notes at the bottom.

-Eg.
+##Eg.

     1. Filters